 Run the Top Servers report daily to keep ahead of critical issues that can cause an unavailable instance.
+Use this report to compile a list of instances that need immediate attention.

 Most values on the Top Servers report correlate with the related SQL Server metric.
 However, some metric values represent averages over time.
 Likewise, a few metric values are based on performance algorithms that use multiple statistics to calculate a more accurate metric.
 You can access our Customer Support Portal for more information about the algorithm used to calculate a specific metric.